 If you're building beats this is important to get down.
 You can start with a base pattern but then you want to switch it up a bit to put your own spin on it.

 04 Double Kick Offset Drum Pattern

 Now we took out that kick that was there on the 9 in the original beat.
 Gives a bit of a swing and feel to the original pattern.
 This is usually used switch it up from pattern Two and Three to add some interest to your track.

-If you need more inspiration, make sure to check out the Hip Hop Drum Guide Bundle with over 200 Hip Hop, Boom Bap, and Trap drum patterns.
+If you need more inspiration, make sure to check out the Hip Hop Drum Pattern Guide with 100 Hip Hop drum patterns.

 And of course what's drum guides without drum kits?
-The bundle come with two kits - one LoFi and one Boom Bap.
+The drum guide comes with two kits lofi drums and chops and loops.